Model 1133A Power Sentinel™

 • CPU: 486 or better.

-• Operating system: Almost all Microsoft Win32 desktop systems: Windows 2000 and XP.
-Click here for Arbiter software installation guidelines for Windows Vista.
+• Operating system: Windows XP and newer.
+Click here for Arbiter software installation guidelines for Windows Vista, 7, and 8.

 • Common Controls v4.71 or better.